To conform to the scale of the Capitol, the Senate Office Building

 , and the Watergate investigation in 1973

 .
-The Senate Office Building also provided a dining room for senators and staff on the second floor, at the current location of the Senate Commerce, Science and Transportation Committee.
+The Senate Office Building also provided a dining room for senators and staff on the second floor.

 At the building’s southwest entrance, closest to the Capitol, is a three-story rotunda surrounded by Corinthian columns and topped by a coffered dome.
 Twin marble staircases lead from the rotunda floor to the Caucus Room.